PDLP: A Practical First-Order Method for Large-Scale Linear Programming: Numerical experiments

 \section{Numerical experiments}

 In this section we present numerical results on a new test suite of large-scale LP instances that we have developed and released as part of this work.
 Our goal is to show that first-order solvers, in particular PDLP with feasibility polishing, can provide feasible solutions to tight tolerances that are close-to-optimal, in reasonable time and without requiring enormous amounts of memory.
-We will compare PDHG with and without feasibility polishing to three commercial state-of-the-art Gurobi solvers: a barrier (i.e., interior point) method, and primal and dual simplex methods.
+We will compare PDLP with and without feasibility polishing to three commercial state-of-the-art Gurobi solvers: a barrier (i.e., interior point) method, and primal and dual simplex methods.

+We also provide some supplementary experiments in \Cref{sec:additional-numerical-experiements} on smaller test problems.
+These experiments (i) demonstrate the value of feasibility polishing on the Mittelmann benchmark and report the performance of PDLP in detecting infeasibility on a standard collection of primal infeasible problems.
+Not surprisingly we find that Gurobi is much faster than PDLP on most of these relatively small instances.

+Detailed CSVs of the results and log files for all experiments can also be found at:

-Note: we do not compare against other first-order methods or GPU implementations.
-We do not compare against first-order methods, because in the conference version of this paper we tested against SCS, a state-of-the-art first-order method and obtained almost an order of magnitude speed-up and do not anticipate it being competitive in our tests.
-We do not compare against GPU implementations because the release of the PDLP C++ code in 2022 pre-dated the GPU implementation of PDLP \cite{lu2023cupdlp}.
+We use the PDLP implementation in OR-Tools version 9.10.
+Instructions on how to run PDLP to reproduce our results can be found at Note: we do not compare against other first-order methods or GPU implementations.
+We do not compare against first-order methods, because in the conference version of this paper \cite{applegate2021practical} we already tested against SCS, a state-of-the-art first-order method.
+In these tests, PDLP was $19\times$ faster on NETLIB \cite[Table 24]{applegate2021practical} and $6.3\times$ faster on MIPLIB 2017 relaxations, and thus we do not anticipate it being competitive in our tests.
+We do not compare against GPU implementations because the release of the PDLP C++ code in 2022 pre-dated the GPU implementation of PDLP \cite{lu2025cupdlp}.
 Additionally, some of the instances that we test exceed the RAM limit of a single GPU.
 We expect that a GPU implementation would outperform the OR-Tools code in wall clock time for instances that fit in the GPU's memory.